Low- and No-Down Payment Mortgage Loans For 2019

 - VA loans never require mortgage insurance

-- VA mortgage rates are cheapest as compared to other mortgage rates
+- Mortgage rates are cheapest as compared to other mortgage rates

-- VA loan approvals are more “relaxed” as compared to other loan types
+- Loan approvals are more “relaxed” as compared to other loan types

 Veterans of the U.S. military and active duty personnel should consider the VA home loan before all other loan types.